-Karel Marten’s recent University of Cape Town Masterclass on Transport Justice was full of worthwhile justice philosophy fodder.
-However, the five significant ‘take-homes’ asked for something closer to home – a revolution in transport planning methods.
+Karel Marten’s book on Transport Justice is full of worthwhile justice philosophy fodder.
+However, the five significant ‘take-homes’ ask for something closer to home – a revolution in transport planning methods.

 Congestion is a problem of privilege.

 The existence of traffic congestion is essentially a sign that road infrastructure is a success.
 The road network provides a far better service to travellers than any other transport system.
 To try and improve roads is to try and improve an already superior service further and so to favour those who are already far better served than travellers on other system.

 Reducing congestion/ improving road traffic speeds can show no direct link to improving the macro economy.

 We have relied on the idea that reducing traffic congestion is somehow a magic cure for an ailing economy.
 We have imagined that all we need to do is move things and people along a bit faster and – hey presto – the economy revives.
 This argument contains all sorts of assumptions which are, at best, contested and at worst, false hopes.

 Travel demand management is tinkering and, in the long-term, trivial

 While travel demand management (TDM) can result in marginal reductions in travel demand, the suppressed demand for road space in urban areas is so great that any improvements to congestion due to TDM will be eroded by the release of suppressed demand for road space.